Lesson 1: Durable solutions

 Step 3.
 Research

-Students imagine that they have been assigned to work with the UNHCR helping refugees from Syria (or country of choice).
-Investigate:
+Ask students to choose one country-in-conflict to research (e.g. Syria), and imagine that they have been assigned to work with the UNHCR helping refugees who are fleeing from there.
+Ask them to investigate:

 - What border areas are available for people to seek asylum?
 What are the benefits of these places?